pyodide/pyodide/docs/development/building-packages-from-source.md

-(building-and-testing-packages-out-of-tree)=
+(building-packages-from-source)=

-# Building and testing Python packages out of tree
+# Building Python Packages from Source

-This is some information about how to build and test Python packages against Pyodide out of tree (for instance in your package's CI or for use with private packages).
+This is some information about how to build and test Python packages against Pyodide, for instance in your package's CI or for use with private packages.

-Pyodide currently only supports Linux for out of tree builds, though there is a good change it will work in MacOS too.
+Pyodide currently only supports building packages in Linux environments officially, though there is a good change it will work in MacOS too.
 If you are using Windows, try Windows Subsystem for Linux.

 ## Building binary packages for Pyodide